chijioke-ibekwe/work-item-processor/README.md

 * `200`
   - This is returned when the request is successful
 * `400`
   - This is returned when user makes an invalid request like attempting to create a work item with an invalid value (value that is not an integer between 1 - 10)
 * `404`
-  - This is returned when a the work item in question does not exist on the database
+  - This is returned when the work item in question does not exist on the database
 * `500`
-  - This is returned when you attempt to delete an item that has been processed
+  - This is returned when you attempt to delete an item that has already been processed

+## Load Testing
+In order to load test this application to ascertain the power of its asynchronous processing.
+We'll be using an open source tool called JMeter.
+To download JMeter, download and extract the JMeter binaries zip file [here](https://dlcdn.apache.org//jmeter/binaries/apache-jmeter-5.5.zip).
+To use this tool in the GUI mode,

 ## Author